 Kanban is great and has many valuable attributes:

-- It is visual, bringing a holistic view of tasks across different stages;
+- It’s visuals, will bring a holistic view of tasks across different stages;

-- It is simple, breaking an amount of tasks down into smaller and manageable pieces;
+- Simple, breaking a number of tasks down into smaller and manageable pieces;

-- It is productive, allowing sorting and prioritization of tasks;
+- It enhances productivity, allowing sorting and prioritization of tasks;

 - It just works.